Predictive Processing and its Role in Explaining Cognition

 Talks at this conferenceAdd a talk

-Predictive processing is amongst the most influential explanatory frameworks in philosophy of mind and the cognitive sciences recently.
-Following the revisionist idea of H.L.F. von Helmholtz (1821–1894), the brain is conceived as a powerful prediction machine.
-The brain updates its memory-based predictions through sensory updating, minimising a specific type of error, which results from a mismatch between memory-based predictions of sensory information and sensory stimuli from the world.
-This conception makes prediction key to perception, action and learning, where sensory input assumes the role of providing feedback to correct and fine-tune these predictions.
-Predictive processing offers a unifying framework for understanding the full range of behavioural and cognitive phenomena using a single common principle of minimising prediction error.
-This idea has pervaded different disciplines in the cognitive sciences--both theoretically and empirically.
-Its philosophical implications are currently being hotly debated, including the idea of bottom-up formation of representation, the free will problem and the enactive/embedded/embodied approach to studying cognition.
+Predictive processing has become one of the most influential explanatory frameworks in philosophy of mind, neuroscience, and the cognitive sciences.
+Following the tracks laid by the revisionist ideas of von Helmholtz (1821–1894), the brain is taken as being a prediction machine first and foremost.
+The brain generates memory-based predictions that are adjusted on the fly.
+If the need arises, according to concurrent sensory sampling, the brain minimises a specific type of error, resulting from a mismatch between the expected sensory input and actual information impinging on the senses.
+Under this perspective, top-down predictions in fact establish perception, action and learning, whereas bottom-up sensory input assumes the secondary role of providing feedback to correct and fine-tune predictions as needed.
+Theories of predictive processing offer a unifying framework for understanding the full range of behavioural and cognitive phenomena, which are seen as falling under the umbrella of minimising prediction error.
+As such, the predictive processing framework has become central to psychological and neuroscientific investigations, and has generated a vast amount of empirical research.
+The philosophical implications of this framework are currently being hotly debated, including the idea of bottom-up formation of representation, the free will problem and the enactive/extended/embedded/embodied approach to studying mind and cognition.

 Who is attending?